-The word discipline I think when being a public company and when purchasing the zip paramount importance.
+The word discipline is of paramount importance when being a public company and when purchasing the zip.
 If you lose your discipline, you buy things, you overpay for things and you get that reputation within the industry.

 If I was to go buy something for five times more than I normally buy something for, Wall Street knows it in five minutes.
 And so do all the other stores in the country because it's disclosed within our Qs.

 So we have to be very careful in what we pay and to keep it consistent.
 So consistency, transparency, and discipline are all important.
 I think footnotes when looking at what we're buying and what we're paying.

 We have a bigger market.
 The groups we're buying have much more transparency into our business.

 The industry has evolved tremendously, which has also allowed GrowGen to evolve likewise.
 Now, It's all technology-based; it's controlled environment agriculture.

 But three years ago, when we were still early in our growth stage, they asked me an interesting question.
 Do you believe that the cannabis industry is a revolution right now or an evolution?